naga-satish/interview-preparation/ETL-ELT.md

    - Column names match target schema
    - Audit columns populated (created_date, updated_by)

-7. **How do you handle rejected records and error handling in ETL?**
+### 7. How do you handle rejected records and error handling in ETL?

    **Rejection handling strategies:**